pachyderm/pachyderm/doc/docs/master/troubleshooting/pipeline_troubleshooting.md

         ```
     - max number of workers exceeded:
         ```
         This pipeline will only create a total of 8 workers (you specified X).
 Pachyderm Community Edition requires an activation key to create pipelines with constant parallelism greater than 8.
-Use the command `pachctl enterprise activate` to enter your key.
+Use the command `pachctl license activate` to enter your key.

         Pachyderm offers readily available activation keys for proofs-of-concept, startups, academic, nonprofit, or open-source projects.
 Tell us about your project to get one.